SynBioHub/Plugin-Submit-Excel-Library/README.md

-## Spreadsheet Plug-in for SynBioHub
+## Spreadsheet Plugin for SynBioHub

 Synthetic Biology is a discipline that connects many disciplines and heterogeneous researchers.
 To be useful as a tool, a platform such as SynBioHub should reflect this diversity.
 SynBioHub is